home-assistant/alerts.home-assistant.io/alerts/tplink.markdown

 ## Update 2020/11/23

-TP-Link are offering Home Assistant users a custom version of the latest firmware that will allow the local API to continue to work.
+TP-Link is offering Home Assistant users a custom version of the latest firmware that will allow the local API to continue to work.
 You will need to raise a support ticket with TP-Link and provide the MAC address of your switch(es).
-Please see the [our blog post](https://www.home-assistant.io/blog/2020/11/23/tplink-local-access/) for more details.
+Please see [our blog post](https://www.home-assistant.io/blog/2020/11/23/tplink-local-access/) for more details.

 We encourage all affected users to raise a ticket with TP-Link to help them understand the size of their user base using Home Assistant.